Benne and Sheats' Group Roles

 These roles contribute to the positive functioning of the group.

-- Encourager – Affirms, supports, and praises the efforts of fellow group members.
+- Encourager – Affirms, supports and praises the efforts of fellow group members.
 Demonstrates warmth and provides a positive attitude in meetings.

 - Harmonizer – Conciliates differences between individuals.
 Seeks ways to reduce tension and diffuse a situation by providing further explanations or using humor.

 - Compromiser – Offers to change their position for the good of the group.
 Willing to yield position or meet others halfway.

 - Observer/Commentator – Provides feedback to the group about how it is functioning.
 Often seen when a group wants to set, evaluate, or change its standards and processes.

 - Follower – Accepts what others say and decide even though they have not contributed to the decision or expressed own thoughts.
 Seen as a listener, not a contributor.

 Dysfunctional and/or Individualistic Roles